chrberndt/liferay-presentations/fe-fragments-and-content-pages.md

 ???

-## First introduced in Liferay 7.1
+* *First introduced in Liferay 7.1*
   * since 7.3 a level of maturity where it can in fact be considered as production ready

-## Page centered content management
+* *Page centered content management*
   * in a way complementary to Liferay's traditional, asset based approach to content management (Web Content Display and Asset Publisher Portlets, Web Content Articles and Document and Media Files)

-## Composed of so called Fragments
+* *Composed of so called Fragments*
   * easy to use page blocks which can easily be deployed to a page via drag and drop
+  * Widgets (Portlets) supported as well
 ---

 # Introduction